Proud Canadian Company

 Mortgage Term

-The mortgage term is the time the mortgage agreement will be in effect.
-Mortgage terms typically range from 6 months to 10 years.
-The term is just one of the criteria lenders use when pricing mortgages.
+Your mortgage term is the length of time your current mortgage contract is in effect.
+Terms in Canada range from 6 months to 10 years.
+The term is just one of the inputs lenders use when pricing your rate.

 Mortgage Type